Karen Bray

 Sessions available in-person (central Bath), online and by phone.

-However stuck, uncertain or anxious you may feel at the moment, I know that within you is a strong and healthy self that knows exactly what is right for you and how to move forward.
+However stuck, anxious or confused you may feel, I know that within you is a source of guidance that knows exactly what is right for you and how to move forward.
+My role is to help you find that wise inner guide.

 Training, qualifications & experience